shashankdec1/Edufin-python_web_dev_project/README.md

 # procedure to run the application(local)

 write in git bash

-pip install -r requirements.txt (# this command is used to install all the required packages) python app.py (# to run the program
+"pip install -r requirements.txt" (# this command is used to install all the required packages)

+python app.py (# to run the program

 # procedure to run using docker

 docker build -t edufin-app .

 docker run -p 5000:5000 edufin-app

 # developers collaboration(Team collaboration)